In 2022, tuition for full-time students at Snow College was $3,796 a year for in-state students and $13,746 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Snow College is $2,400 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $1,900.
+Housing and campus dining at Snow College is $6,196 a year.
+This covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.